drcforbin/rwte/README.md

 # rwte

-xcb terminal emulator, with lua, cairo, and pango
+xcb and wayland terminal emulator, with lua, cairo, and pango

 ## Todo